Carol Leigh: Theater, television, and film

-The San Francisco Sex Worker Film and Arts Festival was founded by Leigh in 1999, which she also co-produced with Erica Elena and Jovelyn Richards.
+The San Francisco Sex Worker Film and Arts Festival was founded by Leigh in 1999, which she also co-produced with Erica Elena Berman and Jovelyn Richards.

 Personal life and death

 Leigh lived in San Francisco and was bisexual.
 She died of cancer on November 16, 2022, at age 71.

-Her archives have been donated to the Schlesinger Library on the History of Women in America at Harvard University.
+Her papers, videos and films are archived at the Schlesinger Library on the History of Women in America at Harvard University.